macla7/STAPI/README.md

 # MVP API...

+## MVP React Native App

+This repo is only the backend of the project.
+The frontend is [here](https://github.com/macla7/materialUI)

 ## PLEASE READ

 Due to large financial and peer pressure (from my startup mentors), the code in here is NOWHERE near as clean and organised as I would have liked.
 Minimal testing... etc. Learnt a lot of lessons from this.
 But yes, please don't look at it too harshly... 🙂